 About the ship

-The Nizhny Novgorod is a four-deck ship.
-Built in Germany in 1977, refurbished in 2019.
-It was named after Nizhny Novgorod, one of the oldest and the most beautiful cities in Russia.
+The Mstislav Rostropovich is a luxurious four-deck vessel, built in Slovakia in 1980, fully refurbished in 2009.
+It is named after Mstislav Rostropovich, a Russian conductor and composer, public figure and key figure in the musical art of the twentieth century.
 The ship is equipped with modern navigational facilities and travels at a speed of up to 26 km per hour.

 For many, despite covering almost one eighth of the world Russia remains a mystery, one of the world’s unknowns.
 It’s rich in history, cultural intrigue and natural wonders combine to make Russia a must-visit destination for anyone seeking something truly unique.